Play the Celtic Tribes Game

 Well, it means the great folks her at VisiHow agreed to host our game guide, and let us update and modify it with new tips, suggestions, and other details we may find in game play.
 It also means that the guide now has a permanent home.
 So, if you're reading this, and you want to help, there are a few things you can do:

-- 1Give us some love:We used to have hundreds of Facebook likes, but after the move, we just have one.
+- 1We used to have hundreds of Facebook likes, but after the move, we just have one.
 If you use this guide, please, give us a like, a tweet, or a Pinterest link.
-Whatever works for you, just spread the word.Advertisement
+Whatever works for you, just spread the word.Give us some love:Advertisement

-- 2Talk to the community:We had thousands of great comments before.
+- 2We had thousands of great comments before.
 Let's build that back!
 Talk, share, and most of all, have fun.
 This guide was built for the players, so play and share!
 If you like something, let us know.
 If you don't like something, well, share that too.
-That's what communities are for.Advertisement
+That's what communities are for.Talk to the community:Advertisement

 Seriously - every top player out there knows about this guide.
 It's the best kept secret in Celtic Tribes.
 In this section, we'll start off with building your village, which buildings are most important (some really are not that important, depending on your play style), and the many other important things you need to do in order to make the most of your village.